unfcked/.github/profile/README.md

 # 🇺🇳 UNFCK

-The **United Nations Framework for Kindness and Collaboration** is a fictitious organization dedicated to advancing the United Nations digital ecosystem by creating open websites that inspire innovation and increase transparency and impact.
+The **United Nations Framework for Collaboration and Kindness** is a fictitious organization dedicated to advancing the United Nations digital ecosystem by creating open websites that inspire innovation and increase transparency and impact.

 We stand in the tradition of [bund.dev](https://github.com/bundesAPI), [g0v.tw](https://github.com/g0v), and other citizen initiatives around the world.